apple-fritter/fresh/README.md

-# Fresh.sh
+# Fresh

-Fresh.sh is a simple bash script that checks the age of a file URL and downloads it if it is under 24 hours old using `curl`.
+`Fresh.sh` is a simple bash script that checks the age of a file URL and downloads it if it is under 24 hours old using `curl`.
 It also provides the option to resume interrupted downloads.

 ---